gavdraper/gavdraper.github.io/_posts/2017-06-12-sql-server-2017-graph-database.md

 title: SQL Server 2017 Graph Data Features In Action
 date: '2017-06-12 20:23:18'
 ---

+The [Wikipedia Graph Database](https://en.wikipedia.org/wiki/Graph_database) page has the following definition...

+> In computing, a graph database is a database that uses graph structures for semantic queries with nodes, edges and properties to represent and store data.
+A key concept of the system is the graph (or edge or relationship), which directly relates data items in the store.
+The relationships allow data in the store to be linked together directly, and in many cases retrieved with one operation.

+Let's take a look at a sample use case for a Graph Database to learn wha this means and where it's useful...

-Let's imagine a system like facebook where friends and friends of friends content can appear in your feed.
+Imagine a system like facebook where friends and friends of friends content can appear in your feed.
 Representing the friend of friend hierarchy is quite difficult in a relational database, especially when you consider you may then want to go down further levels to recommend friends of friends of friends....
 Let's create a graph schema for this using the new graph features in SQL Server 2017

 {% highlight sql %}
 CREATE TABLE dbo.Person (